 So let’s break down each of these factors and see how businesses could overcome them.

-Challenge #1: Compatibility issues
+Challenge #1: Device compatibility issues

 With various operating systems in play, companies might run into an issue of commonly used software not being compatible across devices, creating versioning issues and making it more difficult for employees to collaborate.